 4. They provide you with expert policy interpretation

 A public adjuster is knowledgeable about property insurance bylaws and policies.
 Besides, they go through continuous training and certification to stay up to date with insurance laws.
-Your public adjuster will provide with advice on how to protect your commercial or residential property.
+Your public adjuster will provide advice on how to protect your commercial or residential property.
 Most property owners do not understand how far their policy covers them.
 This knowledge from a public adjuster comes in handy when it comes to negotiating your claim.